vok1980/FtpBCM/README.md

 # Now we have project's binaries on ftp, so next time we will not build it.
 ```
-Or the same from commandline:
+Or the same commands from commandline:
 ``` Shell
 python ftpBCM.py push server path project_source_revision 'desktop_debug_x86' --user user --passwd password --project project_name
 ```